 Some volatile solvents are metabolized into toxic substances.
-For example, methylene chloride (dichloromethane, an ingredient in some paint removers) is converted to carbon monoxide in the body, and inhalation can result in carbon monoxide poisoning Carbon Monoxide Poisoning Carbon monoxide poisoning is common.
-Symptoms may include headache, nausea, drowsiness, and confusion.
-The diagnosis is based on blood tests.
-Carbon monoxide detectors, adequate venting of furnaces... read more .
+For example, methylene chloride (dichloromethane, an ingredient in some paint removers) is converted to carbon monoxide in the body, and inhalation can result in carbon monoxide poisoning Carbon Monoxide Poisoning Carbon monoxide is a colorless, odorless gas that is produced when many materials are burned and can be toxic when breathed in large amounts Carbon monoxide poisoning is common.
+Symptoms may... read more .
 Methanol (wood alcohol) inhalation leads to toxic by-products that cause acidification of the blood and eye problems.

 Death can occur suddenly, even the first time one of these products is directly inhaled, because breathing becomes very slow and shallow or because heart rhythm is disturbed (called arrhythmia Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more ).